HBL PSL 2020 will be held entirely in Pakistan

 Media reports in Pakistan suggest that Lahore could host 11 matches while Karachi will see nine matches played.
 The tournament might also be played at Multan and Rawalpindi who could host 12 matches between them.
 In other big news, there are reports that the PSL 2020 Final will be played at the Gaddafi Stadium in Lahore as opposed to the National Stadium in Karachi.

-In the fourth season of the Pakistan Super League which was played in 2019, Quetta Gladiators won the title by defeating Peshawar Zalmi in the final.
+In the fourth season which was played in 2019, Quetta Gladiators won the title by defeating Peshawar Zalmi in the final.
 This was after both, the Gladiators and Zalmis finished in the top two of the points table with 14 points from 10 games.

 The other two teams that qualified for the playoffs where Islamabad United and Karachi Kings, finishing third and fourth with five wins each.
 Multan Sultans failed to make the playoffs along with the perennial bottom-perchers, Lahore Qalandars who finished sixth yet again.